gaehlerm/SoftwareEngineering/README.md

 # 33. Logging

+// this chapter is very short. merge it with another chapter?

 The basic idea of logging is to have a feedback what kind of steps your software executed.
 It might help you finding bugs.
 Now this sounds great, but in reality, there are several things to consider.

 - The most obvious drawback is that logging needs time to be implemented.
 It’s not a huge amount, yet it may add up.